DivergeDev/.github/README.md

 ## Contact

-Recruiters, collaborators, or partners interested in learning more are welcome to
+Recruiters, collaborators, or partners interested in learning more are welcome to contact me at divergedev25@gmail.com